-It’s important that you fill out the form completely and sign it or else you could run into problems.
+It’s vital that you fill out the form completely and sign it, or else you could run into problems.
 We recommend keeping a paper copy for yourself and sending off your AR-11 using registered mail.
 This can serve as proof that you sent it.

-If you are a sponsor, the form you’ll need to file is Form I-865.
-All sponsors of an immigrant must file this form even if you live in the same address.
+If you are a sponsor, you’ll need to file Form I-865, Sponsor’s Notice of Change of Address.
+All sponsors of an immigrant must file this form even if you live at the same address.

 Can I Call USCIS to Update My Address?

 Even if you’re only moving to a temporary address, you should still notify the USCIS within 10 days as required.
-If you become homeless, update the USCIS as soon as you can get an address, even if it’s only a temporary one.
+Likewise, if you become homeless, update the USCIS as soon as you can get an address, even if it’s only a temporary one.

 Be prepared to explain what happened.
 USCIS may question you about why there was a problem with your address updates.

 While this is the most common way to update an address for a citizen, it will not work for an immigrant.
-The U.S. Postal Service and USCIS keep separate records.
+This is because the U.S. Postal Service and USCIS keep separate records.
 Also, the U.S. Postal Service does not forward mail from the USCIS.

-It’s still a good idea to fill one out so you can continue receiving your other mail, but you still need to update your address with USCIS.
-It only takes five minutes if you do it online!
+It’s still a good idea to fill one out so that you can continue receiving your other mail, but you still need to update your address with USCIS.
+It only takes five minutes if you do it online.

 It’s essential to keep the U.S. Citizenship and Immigration Services updated with your most current address, especially if you have a pending immigration application.
 You could miss important updates from the USCIS, jeopardizing your immigration status.